 - 2 cups broccoli slaw (a packed mix I buy from Whole Foods)

 - 3 tbsp nutritional yeast

 - Spices: cumin, nutmeg, garlic powder, onion powder, thyme, salt and pepper

 - One bunch of fresh parsley, for serving

 Preheat oven to 375F.

-Chop the onion and saute it on the stove in a big pan (one that can take all the vegetables, it's a big volume), until onion translucent.
+Chop the onion and saute it on the stove in a big pan (one that can take all the vegetables, it's a big volume), until the onion translucent.

-Meanwhile chop the asparagus in big chunks and start adding to the onion pan, in batches, starting with the ends (leave the tips of the asparagus for the end because they cook faster).
-Add the rest of the vegetables and more oil, so everything get coated nicely.
+Meanwhile, chop the asparagus in big chunks and start adding to the onion pan, in batches, starting with the ends (leave the tips of the asparagus for the end because they cook faster).
+Add the rest of the vegetables and more oil, so everything gets coated nicely.
 Continue to stir, add the spices (to taste, I like to be generous with cumin, but follow your own taste), add the nutritional yeast and the coconut milk, and stir.
 Let it simmer for a couple of minutes.

 Taste to make sure is well seasoned and transfer to a ceramic or pyrex baking dish, level, sprinkle with an even layer of hemp hearts and bake for about 25 minutes at 375F.

 Sprinkle with fresh parsley and serve.